 Roads are only partially made

-I saw these workers up on the rocks, 4-5 meter in the height drilling into rocks!!!
+I saw these workers upon the rocks, 4-5 meters in the height drilling into rocks!!!

 Other bad drivers can give you a difficult time

 One day (and that was not in Kinnaur but near Manali) I witnessed a guy facing huge challenges on a simple downwards going road because he couldn't drive properly.

 He had his family in a small maruti kind of soap box car and he was from Chandigarh, so absolutely not used to daredevil Himalayan roads.

 That guy panicked as a bus came towards him up the hill and he couldn't go reverse upwards, he landed in a slight ditch.

 Local bus passengers came to his rescue, one took the wheel and others where lifting the car with the family inside just so that the car could de-block the small and only road leading downwards.

 Again, IF YOU CAN'T DRIVE, DON'T GO WITH YOUR CAR TO KINNAUR.

 Just watch my whole video on top and you will know what I am talking about.